tilaskabengele/BiCrystal/README.md

 # BiCrystal
-``BiCrystal`` is a Python program that builds incommensurate crystal structures of layered materials.
+``BiCrystal`` is a **Python 3** program that builds incommensurate crystal structures of layered materials.
 The current version reads CIF files and writes the new structure to a QUANTUM ESPRESSO input file.
 The program also provides additional information such as the bond distance between atoms, lattice vectors in Bohr and Angstrom, and a simple 3D plot of each layer.

 Contents
 ==========